chasclane/Terraform-Provisioning-On-Metal/README.md

 To change the quantity of servers provisioned, modify this number.
 Default is set at 2.

 # To Access:

 On Linux/Mac
-To SSH into these servers: Open a terminal and type `ssh root@(YOUR PUBLIC IPv4 ADDRESS)` On Windows:
+To SSH into these servers: Open a terminal and type `ssh root@(YOUR PUBLIC IPv4 ADDRESS)`

+On Windows:
-- Download an SSH client, such as PuTTY.
+- Download an SSH client, in this example we'll use PuTTY.
 - Run the PuTTY.exe binary downloaded earlier go to `Data` under `Connection`, and add `root` in the field of the username.
 - Go to `Authentication`, under `SSH`, and click the `Browse` button, then navigate to where you put your private SSH key that you created earlier.
 - Now go back to `Session`, enter the public IP address of your server, give a name to the session, and click `Open`.